teamscode/teamscode.github.io/_posts/contests/2020-06-02-summer-2020-virtual-programming-contest.md

 # Rules: #

 1. Each team member must be in middle school or high school.
-2. Teams must bring a charger and one computer that has a USB port and can run code in Java, C++, C#, or Python.
-If you choose to use another language, you must make sure the output will be readable.
-You also will not be provided with guidance on how to read input from files.
-3. No internet access is allowed during the contest to prevent people from looking up the solutions to problems, but books, printed code, and anything else on paper are allowed.
+2. Teams must not receive any help from anyone outside the team.
+3. Teams may use multiple computers.
+4. Pre-written code is allowed, as well as online reference guides.

 # Schedule #

-**9:45:** Arrive, check in begins.

-**10:00:** Keynote Speech, Introduction to rules and schedule, get settled in.
+**1:00:** Keynote Speech, Introduction to rules and schedule.

-**10:45:** Practice problem, working with reading input.

-**11:30:** Contest begins.
+**1:30:** Contest begins.

-**2:30:** Announce winners.
+**3:30:** Announce winners.
 Raffle.

-**3:00:** Go home.
+**4:00:** End of the contest.

+Exact logistics will be announced later, specifically, the medium through which we give speeches and announce winners and the exact distribution of prizes.

 # Scoring #

 **Overview:** There will be many programming problems, sorted by difficulty from easiest to hardest.
+The points awarded is based off of number of test cases correct and difficulty of the problem.
+The correct output of for each test case of an easy problem awards 10 points, of a medium problem awards 20 points, of a difficult problem awards 30 points.
+Each problem will have three test cases, and temas will be restricted to two submissions for each problem.
+Submissions will be made through email.

-The scoring system is based off of number of test cases correct and submission time with a time penalty for incorrect submissions.
-The three teams with the highest scores will receive medals.
+The three teams with the most amount of points will receive medals.
 If there is a tie in points, the winner is decided by the team that completed their last problem first.

 **Input and Output:** Read input from text file and output to console (answers checked manually by judges).